lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ## Closing notes

 As large, unstructured data sets continue to grow, companies are seeking alternative ways to store and retain archives while lowering operational and capital expenses.
 The economics of data archiving and retention become feasible with cloud {{site.data.keyword.objectstorageshort}}, but inject various hurdles involving the migration from traditional storage systems to the cloud.
 By using NetApp’s AltaVault Cloud-Integrated Storage Appliance, organizations can quickly realize the value of cloud {{site.data.keyword.objectstorageshort}}.
-It allows straightforward deployment, set up, and migration from on-premises to {{site.data.keyword.BluSoftlayer}} using the steps highlighted above.
+It allows straightforward deployment, set up, and migration from on-premises to {{site.data.keyword.BluSoftlayer}}.

 For more information about NetApp AltaVault, see the [NetApp AltaVault website ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/products/protection-software/altavault/).